 Many students struggle to grasp the concept of an infinite line charge [6,7].
-To address this, we start with a finite line charge and will show when a finite charge distribution can be treated infinite effectively as charge distribution.
-The top view of the field distribution is given in Figure 2.
+To address this, we start with a finite line charge and will show when a finite charge distribution can be effectively treated as infinite charge distribution.
+The top view of the field distribution is given in Figure2.